 After all, what’s the worst that could happen?

-- You could trip your circuit breaker.
+• You could trip your circuit breaker.

-- You could blow your circuit breaker.
+• You could blow your circuit breaker.

-- Your electrical wiring could heat up, melt, and start a fire.
+• Your electrical wiring could heat up, melt, and start a fire.

 Your Microwave’s Electrical Consumption

-An average cheap countertop microwave will draw anywhere between 700–800 watts, whereas an over-the-range variant can draw up to 1,000-1,200.
+A cheap and lightweight countertop microwave will draw anywhere between 700–800 watts, whereas an over-the-range variant can draw up to 1,000-1,200.

-- Your local electrical code may differ from your appliance’s user manual.
+• Your local electrical code may differ from your appliance’s user manual.
 Your manual may say that your appliance can share a circuit with another.
-But, your local electrical code may prohibit you from doing so.
+But your local electrical code may prohibit you from doing so.

 What should you do if your user manual and your local electrical code have conflicting rules?
 Then you should follow the guidelines in your local electrical code above all else.